 Total: 94 letters – and growing.

 Every letter here is public.
-Transparency is not a marketing strategy — it’s a structural commitment.
-If the math doesn’t work, you’ll see it.
-If the vision is flawed, you’ll read it.
+Transparency is not a marketing strategy – it is a structural commitment.
+If the math does not work, you will see it.
+If the vision is flawed, you will read it.
 We publish our outreach because we believe the work speaks for itself.

 Dear Representative Ocasio-Cortez,